Live a Little, Love a Little: Background

+in the film The Thomas Crown Affair, which was released at the same time as Live a Little, Love a Little.

+Elvis also choreographed the film's fight scenes with the intention of displaying his karate skills.
+The fight in the newspaper pressing plant is also thought to have been an influence on the fight scene in a newspaper pressing plant in the James Bond film Tomorrow Never Dies.
+Perhaps because the producers knew how big of a fan Elvis was of James Bond.

 Unlike many previous films that involved "location scenes" shot against a backdrop, Presley appeared in more real location scenes than usual.
 Scenes were filmed in and around Hollywood, along the Malibu coast, at Marineland and at the Los Angeles Music Center.

 The film co-starred Michele Carey, Don Porter, Rudy Vallee and Dick Sargent, and featured Presley's father Vernon in an uncredited cameo.
 Several of Presley's Memphis Mafia friends, such as Red West and Joe Esposito, also appeared.

 Released on October 23, 1968, the film failed to impress most critics.
-With a very poor performance on its American release, the film was not released in many regions, including in the U.K.
+With a very poor performance on its American release, the film was not released in many regions, including in the U.K. Retrospectively, this film has become a cult favourite, with the standout song "A Little Less Conversation" becoming a smash hit and worldwide number one in 2001.
+Live a Little, Love a Little was also considered the first true postmodern screwball comedy.
+Also, Michelle Carey's character is similar to what became known as the Manic Pixie Dream Girl in contemporary cinema.